PhD

 Center for Basic Metabolic Research, University of Copenhagen, DK

-SMARTbiomed group leader: Tune Pers
+SMARTbiomed supervisor: Tune Pers

 Research: